enkidevs/curriculum/javascript/core/flow-control/loops-part-2.md

 ### `break` & `continue`

-The `break` statement exits out of a loop and the `continue` statement will skip to the next iteration:
+The `break` statement exits out of a loop, while the `continue` statement will skip to the next iteration:

 ```javascript
 let i = 0;